KenLagoni/MavlinkGPRS/README.md

 The Client server listens for Qgroundcontrol / Mission PLanner TCP connection on port 5760 (and when connection will negotiate another port for data).
 I found UDP packages from my router to a client on 4G is not working and thus only TCP should be used.
 When clients connect, they think they are connected to a drone (Ardupilot) and thus will ask for parameters and mission waypoints which the server will provide given the GPRS server has made them available.

+Now the program will allways ask drone for parameters/mission when it detects a reboot.
+The newly downloaded data will be saved in [DATE_TIME]-Parameters.txt and [DATE_TIME]-Waypoints.txt - The client must then do a reconnect to get the updated values (disconnect/connect).

 # How to Build

 ## Arduino MKRZero